No service-role or secret keys exposed to the public bundle

 Why it matters

 A variable name like NEXT_PUBLIC_SUPABASE_SERVICE_ROLE_KEY is a direct contradiction in terms — the NEXT_PUBLIC_ prefix tells the bundler to inline the value into every client bundle, and a service-role key grants RLS-bypassing database access.
 Shipping one to the browser gives any visitor full admin privileges against the database, including reading other users' rows, writing arbitrary data, and deleting tables.
-This specific combination shows up constantly in AI-generated Supabase starters because the tool sees SUPABASE_ env vars in docs and reaches for the public prefix out of pattern-matching habit, not understanding the access-tier distinction between anon and service-role keys.
+This is a documented pattern in the Supabase + Lovable ecosystem where service-role keys prefixed with NEXT_PUBLIC_* get inlined into every JavaScript bundle sent to browsers, where anyone can extract them via devtools.
+It shows up constantly in AI-generated Supabase starters because the tool sees SUPABASE_ env vars in docs and reaches for the public prefix out of pattern-matching habit, not understanding the access-tier distinction between anon and service-role keys.
 The variable name alone is enough signal to flag — intent doesn't matter when the prefix dictates build-time behavior.

 Severity rationale

-High because the naming pattern guarantees client-bundle exposure on the next deploy, and a leaked service-role key typically means full database compromise — one tier below critical only because the sensitive value may not actually be populated yet.
+Critical because the naming pattern guarantees client-bundle exposure on every deploy, and a leaked service-role key produces immediate full database compromise accessible from any visitor's devtools.

 Remediation